marcgg/marcgg.github.com/_posts/2013-10-29-mixing-languages.md

 And I'm not just being annoying.
 This is quite true that you wouldn't say some things this way.
-Languages tend to lead you in a direction when it comes to constructing sentences and sometimes even your reflexion changes when thinking with a given language.
+Languages tend to lead you in a direction when it comes to constructing sentences and sometimes even your reflection changes when thinking with a given language.
 If you write something in X and translate to Y, you lose the soul of the text.